-Carey Olsen has one of the largest trust litigation practices in the Channel Islands along with well-established practices in the British Virgin Islands and Cayman Islands.
+Carey Olsen has one of the largest trust litigation practices in the Channel Islands along with strong practices in Bermuda, British Virgin Islands and Cayman Islands.
 Our track record includes advising on the most significant cases to be heard by the local courts as well as representing clients before the Privy Council.
 Many of these cases have established judicial precedents that are referred to in jurisdictions around the world.

 We also act in non-hostile proceedings before the Courts, examples of which include:

 - Applications for directions (e.g. blessing of a momentous decision)